back to the MAIN INDEX

 As it is shady, and also saddening.

-It has four huge gates, and a small one;
+It has four large gates, and a small one;

 During daytime it is open, to let people out,